youngb10/advanced_computer_systems/project5/README.md

 <div align="left">

 <div align="center">
-Source: Professor Tong Zhang's Part3.pdf in Advanced Computer Systems, ECSE 4961 Spring 2022.
+Source: Professor Tong Zhang's Part3.pdf, Advanced Computer Systems, ECSE 4961
 <div align="left">

-The final project implements the following features:
+The designed memory controller has the following features:

-- feature A
-- feature B
+- Up to 4 CPUs may simultaneously make requests
+- Allows CPUs to assign a priority to each request
+- Dynamic request scheduling
+- Automatically refreshes the DRAM every 64ms
+- Address mapping optimized for the row-buffer management policy
+- Open row-buffer management policy ideal for localized accesses

 <p align="right">(<a href="#top">back to top</a>)</p>